scylladb/scylladb/docs/cql/dml/batch.rst

 - ``BATCH`` statements may only contain ``UPDATE``, ``INSERT`` and ``DELETE`` statements (not other batches, for instance).
 - Batches are *not* a full analogue for SQL transactions.
 - If a timestamp is not specified for each operation, then all operations will be applied with the same timestamp (either one generated automatically, or the timestamp provided at the batch level).
-Due to Scylla's conflict resolution procedure in the case of timestamp ties, operations may be applied in an order that is different from the order they are listed in the ``BATCH`` statement.
+Due to ScyllaDB's conflict resolution procedure in the case of timestamp ties, operations may be applied in an order that is different from the order they are listed in the ``BATCH`` statement.
 To force a particular operation ordering, you must specify per-operation timestamps.
 - A LOGGED batch to a single partition will be converted to an UNLOGGED batch as an optimization.